 It’s worth noting that this article applies mainly to modern diesel engines with sophisticated injection and pollution gear.
 Anyone with something from the 1980s can leave the room.

 But, back to the slipperiness of ultra-low-sulphur diesel.
 Right.
-The process by which sulphur is reduced in fuel is known as, and take a breath, hydrodesulferization (HDS).
-This process doesn’t just reduce sulphur down to the current mandated level of 10ppm (parts per million) for ULSD but it also strips away the natural lubricity of diesel (but that’s not sulphur because it only plays a very minor role in providing lubricity to diesel).
+The process by which sulphur is reduced in fuel is known as and take a breath, hydrodesulfurisation (HDS).
+This process doesn’t just reduce sulphur down to the current mandated level of 10ppm (parts per million) for ULSD, but it also strips away the natural lubricity of diesel (but that’s not sulphur because it only plays a very minor role in providing lubricity to diesel).
 And this is mainly due to the loss of nitrogen- and oxygen-based polar trace elements.
-So, you see, sulphur has slight lubricating properties but it’s not the lubricating component of diesel.
+So, you see, sulphur has slight lubricating properties, but it’s not the lubricating component of diesel.

 Adding slipperiness back in…

 Fuel companies, to meet stringent guidelines around diesel composition, must return the lost lubricity to the diesel once the sulphur level has been reduced, and this is usually done via a lubricity improver.
-And, in the market, there are two types widely used by fuel companies, and they are either neutral or acidic.
+In the market, there are two types widely used by fuel companies: neutral and acidic.
 Both types carry the necessary long hydrocarbon chains with polar end groups (the stuff that’s removed during the reduction of sulphur in diesel).
-Meaning the ULSD is, more or less, returned to its natural lubricity level.
+This means that the ULSD has, more or less, returned to its natural lubricity level.

 Is your head hurting?
 Mine is.